Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 where `<env_file_path>` is the path to your Unity executable containing the agents to be trained and `<run-identifier>` is an optional identifier you can use to identify the results of individual training runs.

-For example, suppose you have a project in Unity named "CatsOnBicyclesCatsOnBicycles" which contains agents ready to train.
+For example, suppose you have a project in Unity named "CatsOnBicycles" which contains agents ready to train.
 To perform the training:

 1. Build the project, making sure that you only include the training scene.
 2. Open a terminal or console window.